Dayfa Khatun: The al-Firdaws Madrasa

 The al-Firdaws Madrasa, also referred to as the School of Paradise, is a 13th century complex that Khatun established with her own personal resources.
 The complex consists of a madrasa, mausoleum, as well as other multi functional spaces.
 The mausoleum in particular was meant to house the bodies of the queen and her family which upheld traditional Ayyubid architectural standards of being located at a raised site with no dirty water or waste nearby.
 The madrasa was not only a school or a monumental tomb, it also advanced the science and knowledge of grave preservation-which was very important in Islamic culture.
 Specifically, the madrasa’s tombs assisted in averting the degradation of the graves.
 The madrasa functioned as a religious school, one that saw gaining religious knowledge as a good moral action in the eyes of Ayyubid teaching traditions.
-An inscription carved into the side of the al-Firdraws Madrasa translates as,”this is what has ordered its construction: the elevated curtain and impregnable veil, the merciful queen…Dayfa Khatun, daughter of the sultan al-Malik al-Aldil…" .This inscription uses some of the earliest feminine honorifics and royal epithets known, further solidifying Khatun’s power as a queen and a prominent female patron.
+An inscription carved into the side of the al-Firdaws Madrasa translates as, ”this is what has ordered its construction: the elevated curtain and impregnable veil, the merciful queen…Dayfa Khatun, daughter of the sultan al-Malik al-Aldil…" .This inscription uses some of the earliest feminine honorifics and royal epithets known, further solidifying Khatun’s power as a queen and a prominent female patron.